Troyes, Aube tourism & sightseeing

 Visit Troyes (Champagne-Ardenne, France)

-Your visit will focus in the Place de l'Hotel-de-Ville, the main square in central Troyes, and along the bustling Rue Emile Zola, the principal street through the town centre.
+Troyes has a wide range of attractions including an impressive medieval centre, renaissance buildings, and several important religious monuments.
+Your visit can start in the Place de l'Hotel-de-Ville, the main square in the town centre, and along the bustling Rue Emile Zola, the principal street through this part of the town.

-It is here that the Town Hall, an excellent example of a later Renaissance building (17th century) can be seen.
-Another particularly important building in the centre of Troyes is the Hotel du Lion Noir (dating from the 16th century) and especially interesting because of its external staircase, open to the elements and made from wood, which is very unusual (Rue Emile Zola).
+Another particularly important building in the centre of Troyes is the Hotel du Lion Noir, on Rue Emile Zola and dating from the 16th century.
+This house is especially interesting because of its external staircase, open to the elements and made from wood, which is very unusual.

-Among the other notable buildings from this period see the Hotel de Marisy, the Hotel de Mauroy (which contains a museum of traditional artisan tools) and the Hotel of the Prefecture for the Aube department.
+Among the other notable buildings here you will see the Hotel de Marisy, the Hotel de Mauroy (which contains a museum of traditional artisan tools) and the Hotel of the Prefecture for the Aube department, in the neo-classical style.

-The town is also described as having one of the finest medieval centres to be seen in France - and it is certainly true that the old town in Troyes is a lovely ensemble of buildings, with streets of tall colombage houses surrounding the attractive cathedral.
-It is centred in the Saint-Jean sector of Troyes (next to the Place de l'Hotel de Ville).
+Troyes has been described as having one of the finest medieval centres to be seen in France - and it is certainly true that the old town in Troyes is a lovely ensemble of buildings, with streets of tall colombage houses surrounding the attractive cathedral: lots of the medieval houses have now been painted in bright colours.
+This region of the town is centred in the Saint-Jean sector of Troyes (next to the Place de l'Hotel de Ville).

 Some of the streets such as the Ruelle des Chats are especially narrow - an effect emphasised by the building protruding more at higher levels until the upper stories actually touch the building opposite.

-Of course the tourist office in Troyes is an invaluable first port of call when you visit for more details of opening hours, current events and suggested highlights in the town.
+Of course the tourist office in Troyes on Rue Aristide Briand is an invaluable first port of call when you visit for more details of opening hours, current events and suggested highlights in the town.

 Discount shopping in Troyes